Sat 17 May ’25 16:00

 About Marina Orlova

-Marina Orlova is an independent dance/theatre maker and tech-dramaturg based in Amsterdam.
-After studying sociology and cultural studies in Moscow, Marina moved to Amsterdam and graduated from SNDO in 2021.
+Marina Orlova is an independent dance/theatre maker, tech-dramaturg and AI researcher based in Amsterdam.
+After studying sociology and cultural studies in Moscow, she graduated in 2021 from SNDO in Amsterdam.